-Judge orders Hewlett-Packard to turn over computer code to Michigan SOS
+Judge: HP must turn over computer code to Mich.
+SOS

 Grand Rapids — A Kent County judge has ordered Hewlett-Packard to turn over the computer source code for vehicle registrations online to the state of Michigan, according to the Michigan Secretary of State’s Office.